-Generally, when we say "ratchet strap" it refers to the ratchet mechanism, the loose webbing threaded in the ratchet mechanism, and the fixed webbing that is connected to the ratchet mechanism.
+Generally, when we refer to a "ratchet strap", we're including three key components: the ratchet mechanism, the loose webbing threaded in the ratchet mechanism, and the fixed webbing that is connected to the ratchet mechanism.

 Breakdown of the ratchet parts:

-• Continuous Loop Ratchet Straps: These consist of only one length of webbing and a ratchet tensioner.
+Continuous loop ratchet straps consist of only one length of webbing and a ratchet tensioner.
 They form a closed loop that allows you to bundle cargo together neatly and securely without the use of end hooks.

 Because application is everything for end fittings, we divide end fittings into our 1" and 2" applications.
 Read more about 1" end fittings here, and 2" end fittings here.